cormullion/PhilipsHue.jl/README.md

 ``B`` now represents your bridge, and most of the functions require this as the first argument.

+### Once you know your username

-In a subsequent Julia session you don't have to do this initialization, and can simply do:
+In a subsequent Julia session, or if you already know your username, you don't have to do this initialization, and can simply do:

     using PhilipsHue
     B = PhilipsHueBridge("192.168.1.2", "KbZxj8G5nBDsDYgqOmHicytLC-aTALLSEaJN")